 dB = decibel; µPa = microPascal; sec = second

 The following criteria relate to impact pile driving only.
 The peak sound pressure level (SPL) is considered the maximum sound pressure level a fish can receive from a single strike without injury.
 The cumulative sound exposure level (SEL) is considered the total amount of acoustic energy that a fish can receive from single or multiple strikes without injury.
 The cumulative SEL threshold is based on the cumulative daily exposure of a fish to noise from sources that are discontinuous (e.g., noise that occurs for only 8 to 12 hours in a day, with 12 to 16 hours between exposure).
-This quiet period assumes that the fish is able to recover from any pile driving effects during this 8- to 12-hour period.
+This quiet period assumes that the fish is able to recover from any pile driving effects during this 8–12-hour period.

 Vibratory pile driving methods produce more continuous, lower energy sounds below the thresholds associated with injury.
 There are currently no established noise thresholds associated with continuous sound waves, and vibratory methods are generally accepted as an effective measure for minimizing or eliminating the potential for injury of fish during in-water pile driving operations, though they are likely to still cause physiological and behavioral changes (McCauley et al. 2003; Popper and Hastings 2009).